yanlvl99/console-lune-sdk/README.md

 ### Step 1: Copy the Package

-Copy the `GenAi` folder to your project's packages directory:
+Copy the `Console` folder to your project's packages directory:

 ```
 YourProject/